Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Extreme climate conditions that varied between very wet and dry – the living conditions of our distant relatives that lived in what is now southern Kenya more than 320,000 years ago was very tough.
+Extreme climate conditions that varied between very wet and dry – the living conditions of our distant relatives that lived in what is now southern Kenya more than 320,000 years ago were very tough.

 The challenges that this unpredictable climate meant with varying access to different types of food may have helped to spur the innovation forced changes in social habits that increased the survival chances of our early relatives.

-New findings reveal that some of the earliest members of our species, Homo sapiens, engaged in surprisingly sophisticated behaviors including using color pigments.
+New findings reveal that some of the earliest members of our species, Homo sapiens, engaged in surprisingly sophisticated behavior,s including using color pigments.

 The discovery of processed obsidian, a type of glasslike volcanic rock that produces ultra-sharp cutting edges, is 320,000 years old and pushes back our understanding of the development of early humans, showing them engaged in some of the behaviors that would mark out our species to this day.

-The researchers behind the newly published study also describe ochre pigment that produced a bright-red color, which could have been used for body painting or other symbolic expressions.
+The researchers behind the newly published study also describe the ochre pigment that produced a bright-red color, which could have been used for body painting or other symbolic expressions.

 The findings indicate advances in technology and social structures unexpected so early in our species’ history, they said.